 Reading extensively has transformed how I think and operate.
 In 2016, I read (or listened) 30 books.
 My goal for 2017 is 52 books – one book per week.
 As of May 20th, I have completed 22 books – on track! 🙂

-- Comment below and set up a reading goal!
+- Set up a reading goal!
 How many books will you read per month?
 Researches shown that publicizing tangible goals will help you to work harder to achieve them!

-- Whenever you finish a book, reply under your own comment – let us know what’s the ONE biggest takeaway from that book you just completed.
+- Whenever you finish a book, share with others what’s the ONE biggest takeaway from that book you just completed.
+Check out my list HERE.

 Simple, right?
 But it will be the most powerful Internet challenge you will ever do!